 From the heart of Three Lakes, snowmobilers can explore the beauty of northeastern Oneida County, including a portion of the Thunder Lake State Wildlife Area.
 Three Lakes’ trails connect to nearly 200 additional miles of snowmobiling trails, including Eagle River to the north.

 The Willow Flowage Scenic Wildlife Area is a 27,000-acre parcel isolated from roads and development.
-Designated snowmobile trails will take you through a portion of this beautiful property.
-Learn more about the Willow Flowage here.
+Designated snowmobile trails will take you through a portion of this beautiful northern Wisconsin property.

 In southeastern Oneida County, this 20,000-acre swath of county forest land is a scenic destination for trail riders who like getting away from it all.
 There’s very little development in this part of the county—riders will find a dense forest of hardwood, aspen, oak, balsam fir and spruce.